 Staying motivated is hard.

-Correction, staying motivated to watch the latest episode of Space Force on Netflix is easy.
+Correction, staying motivated to watch the latest episode of Lupin on Netflix is easy.
 Here’s why and what to do about it.

-Of course you don’t need much (or any) motivation to do something you want to do and enjoy, but you need tons of motivation to do something that you “should” do but don’t really enjoy.
+Of course you don’t need much (or any) motivation to do something you want to do and enjoy, but you need tons of motivation to do something that you “should” do.
 You’ll always find time to watch The Great British Bake Off but suddenly run out of time to workout or cook a healthy meal.

-In simple terms, improving our health typically means spending time exercising (vs doing other fun things) and eating healthier foods (vs eating rich, delicious fatty, salting, sweet foods).
+In simple terms, improving our health typically means spending time exercising (vs doing other fun things) and eating healthier foods (vs eating fatty, salty, sweet foods).
 When you put it that way, no wonder it’s hard!
 But…if you want a different tomorrow, you MUST do something different today.

 First, find your motivating factors.
 People often cite weight-loss as a primary motivator to exercise and eat healthy, but dig a little deeper.
 How about doing it to: